 Nothing makes me happier than baking Red Velvet (RV).
 And every time I use a different method just to find the perfect cake density and moisture.
 As I mentioned earlier, it was my dear friends’ housewarming and RV is Zee’s favourite.
-This time, fortunately, I ran out of Cake and All-Purpose Flour.
-Being on a budget, I could only afford one flour so I chose AP since it was most versatile.
-I looked online that to get Cake Flour, just add two tablespoons of cornstarch in a one-cup measure and fill the rest of the cup with AP flour.
+On this occassion, fortunately I ran out of Cake and All Purpose Flour.
+On a budget, I could only afford one flour so I chose AP since it was most versatile.
+I looked online and found to get Cake Flour, just add two tablespoons of cornstarch in a one-cup measure and fill the rest of the cup with AP flour.
 How simple is that?!
 And the result is significantly different.
 Cupcake becomes much more moist and spongier.
 No kidding!
-Try it and let me know if you tasted a difference too.
+Try it and let me know if you tasted a difference too. 😉

 (More pictures and new recipe after the jump)

 3/4 cups sugar